Welcome to Intro to TV Video

 Course Description: This course will teach students the basic use of video cameras, tripods, microphones and other video equipment.
 Further objectives include learning video composition techniques, learning video editing software (Adobe Premiere Pro), analyzing different media sources and supporting the school community through service.

 Students will work individually and in groups throughout the semester.
 While most of our work will be done within the class period, there will be times when you will need to complete projects in your free time.
-You may check out equipment after school or on weekends if you have proved your competence with the equipment and if you have a form signed by your parents accepting financial responsibility for equipment lost or damaged.
+You may check out equipment after school or on weekends if you have proved your competence with the equipment.

 Grades will be based on the following criteria:

 - Quality: The quality of your work and the effort you put into each assignment.